 In addition to the general age and residency requirements noted above, there are also some medical requirements for qualifying for medical marijuana in Massachusetts.

 Specifically, you must have been diagnosed by a licensed physician as having a “debilitating medical condition.”
-As provided by Section 2(C), the Act for the Humanitarian Medical Use of Marijuana defines the term “debilitating medical condition” to include the following:
+As provided by Section 2(C), the Act for the Humanitarian Medical Use of Marijuana defines the term “debilitating medical condition” (and therefore the uses of medical marijuana) to include the following:

 - ALS (Amyotrophic Lateral Sclerosis)